 The SCREEN Group will ban any relationships with anti-social forces, including organized crime groups, which pose a threat to public order and safety of society.
 We will stand firm against, and reject, unreasonable demands and requests of anti-social forces.

 Furthermore, we will not engage in any transactions or relationships of any kind with anti-social forces.
 We will also demand that our customers and business partners also eliminate any relationships with anti-social forces.

 Providing Appropriate Product Information

-Each departments involved in company, IR, Legal, and Intellectual Property, verify product and service information prior to its external release.
+Each department involved in public relations, legal affairs, and intellectual property verifies product and service information prior to its external release.
 In this way, we work to ensure fair and accurate information disclosure.
-In the fiscal year ended March 31, 2017, there were no significant legal violations by any Group company in areas related to the provision of information about or labeling of products and services or marketing.
+In the fiscal year ended March 31, 2020, there were no significant legal violations by any Group company in areas related to the provision of information about or labeling of products and services or marketing.
 Going forward, we intend to conduct thorough checks of each Group company to continue to prevent infractions.